arthrfrts/besouro/about.md

 permalink: "/en/about/"
 lang: en
 layout: page
+media:
+  image: /assets/media/equipe.jpg
 ---

-{% include figure.html src="/assets/images/equipe.jpg" alt="The people behind Besouro Filmes" class="full-width" %}
+{% include figure.html src="/assets/media/equipe.jpg" alt="The people behind Besouro Filmes" class="full-width" %}

 We work as allies of our directors.
 We produce universal stories that take us to a different world and move people.
 Movies for the public.